UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

            Use module spider" to find all possible modules and extensions.
            Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-.. admonition:: Output at HPC2N as of 27 July 2022
+.. admonition:: Output at HPC2N as of 7 Feb 2023
     :class: dropdown

         .. code-block:: tcl